Access Token

 iss (issuer)

-SePay - token issuer
+SePay - the token issuer

 sub (subject)

-ID of the authorized user
+ID of the user who granted permission

 aud (audience)

-Client ID of the application
+Application's Client ID

 exp (expiration time)